-Located in the heart of Eureka Springs.
+The Wanderoo Lodge is located in the heart of Eureka Springs.
 We’ll help you explore the natural beauty of the Ozarks and take advantage of the rivers, lakes, hiking, and bike trails nearby.
-Enjoy a craft beer and listen to live music at The Gravel Bar, then rent a kayak at our on-site outfitter or relax in our seasonal pool (the largest in town).
-Downtown Eureka is just down the hill where you can check out the amazing shops, restaurants, live music, and nightlife.
+Enjoy a craft beer and listen to live music at The Gravel Bar, then rent a kayak at our on-site outfitter or relax in our seasonal hybrid salt waterpool (the largest in town - Call to verify if our pool is open!).
+Downtown Eureka Springs is just down the hill where you can check out the amazing shops, restaurants, natural springs, live music, and nightlife.

 Ray and Chloe (Boatright) Freeman, founders of Wanderoo Lodge.

 In 2020, Tim sold the Wanderoo Lodge & Gravel Bar to

 local Eurekans, David & Ethan Avanzino.
 David & Ethan continue to make improvements to the property and have transformed the culture of Wanderoo Lodge & Gravel Bar - making it the local's favorite place to hang out and tourist's favorite place to visit!